edemaine/meteor-solid/README.md

-Note that the CoffeeScript compiler caches compilation results on disk, so you won't see how `.coffee` files got compiled on subsequent startup until you modify those files again.
+Note that the CoffeeScript compiler caches compilation results on disk, so you won't see how `.coffee` files got compiled on subsequent startup until you modify those files (or change settings) again.
+Alternatively, you can reset the cache by deleting the directory `.meteor/local/plugin-cache/edemaine_solid` and restarting Meteor.

 ## Alternatives